reproducible-reporting/stepup-core/docs/getting_started/static_glob_conditional.md

 {% include 'getting_started/static_glob_conditional/stdout1.txt' %}
 ```

-Now, simulate the situation the absence of the dataset by renaming the directory:
+Now, simulate the situation where the dataset is absent by renaming the directory:

 ```bash
 mv dataset tmp